Prosecutor: Deputy fled during Parkland school massacre, putting own life ahead of students'

 “He was damned no matter what,” Eiglarsh said.

-Peterson, 60, is being tried for felony child neglect and other charges for the deaths and injuries on the third floor.
+Peterson, the school's on-campus deputy, is being tried for felony child neglect and other charges for the deaths and injuries on the third floor.
 He is not charged in connection with the deaths of 11 people killed on the first floor before he reached the building.
 It is the first time a U.S. law enforcement officer has been tried in connection with a school shooting.

+Peterson, 60, sometimes looked down and shook his head during the prosecution's presentation.
+Several members of the victim's families glared at Eiglarsh from the gallery during his argument.

 Prosecutors, during their two-week presentation, called to the witness stand students, teachers and law enforcement officers who testified about the horror they experienced and how they knew where Cruz was.
 Some said they knew for certain the shots were coming from the 1200 building.
 Prosecutors also called a training supervisor who testified Peterson did not follow protocols for confronting an active shooter.